 Preferential bilateral tariffs are agreed contractually under free trade agreements (FTA).
 They apply to products that are manufactured entirely in the territory of the state party, or sufficiently worked or processed there to fall within the scope of the agreement.
 In addition, under the Generalized System of Preferences (GSP) Switzerland unilaterally applies lower duties to products from states it recognises as developing countries.

-The origin criteria that these products must fulfil to qualify for preferential tariffs are set out in the origin protocol to the FTA in question or in the Ordinance on Rules of Origin for Preferential Tariffs for Developing Countries (SR 946.39).
+The origin criteria that these products must fulfil to qualify for preferential tariffs are set out in the origin protocol to the FTA in question (available at this link) or in the Ordinance on Rules of Origin for Preferential Tariffs for Developing Countries (SR 946.39).

 Cumulation practice in relation to origin